Nukesor/pueue/Groups.md

 - New groups can be added with the `-a` flag.
 For instance, `pueue group -a cpu` will create the `cpu` group.
 - Groups can be removed with the `-r` flag, e.g. `pueue group -r cpu`.
-- Show all existing groups by calling `group` without any parameters, e.g. `pueue group`.
+- Show all existing groups by calling `group` without any parameters, i.e. `pueue group`.

 ### Add tasks to a group